Thames Chase Forest Centre

 The 17th century Essex Barn is one of the best preserved in the London area.
 The Ford education room converted from the farm cart shed is used by schools and community groups for study, as a conference centre and for private celebrations.

 When attempting to visit the site using a satellite navigation device, be sure to check that your route goes via Pike Lane.

 Access by car

 Access via Pike Lane, car parking is £1 for the whole day in winter, and £2 for all-day parking in the summer.
 Pike Lane can be accessed from St. Mary’s Lane (B187) and Ockendon Road (B1421).

 Access by public transport

-There is a large number of car parking spaces for disabled access.
+There are a large number of car parking spaces for disabled access.
 All areas are flat or ramped with no stairs.
 There is an adapted bathroom facility and quiet room, accessible during opening hours.